chrschmdt/react-starter/README.md

 ## Usage

 The goal of this repo is to provide a starter template for a React project using Tailwind CSS, React Router, and Prettier.
 It includes some components and pages to get started, as well as a light / dark theme toggler.
-It is not pretty, but it is a decent start to a React project.

 ## Available Scripts